catdieval/user-workflow-and-user-stories/user-story-0.md

   - Step 5: Give a title to the chart.
   - Step 6 (last step): Assign plotting properties to the chart.

-- [ ] The second p has for text "Et voila!
+- [ ] The second call to StyledParagraph has for text "Et voila!
 A interactive chart gets generated, with the help of the Plotly Javascript library."

-- [ ] The second ul has li elements nested with the following text:
+- [ ] The second call to StyledUl has li elements nested with the following text:

   - You can export the chart as PNG image to share with others or include in reports or presentations.
   - You can also go back to the previous steps to use different parameters and regenerate the chart.

 - [ ] The StyledButton of type "button" takes an onClick attribute which has handleClick as prop.
-The text of the button is "Get started".
+The text of StyledButton is "Get started".